nickangtc/nickang-blog-gatsby/content/blog/2017-11-02-tinker-hatfield-on-design/index.md

 My favourite idea from this episode has to be this:

 > "If people haven't either loved or hated your work, you just haven't done all that much."
-(Tinker Hatfield)
+> <cite>Tinker Hatfield</cite>

 This reminds me of one of my all-time favourite quotes about the [prerequisite of doing good work](https://www.nickang.com/fierce-and-original/).
 I think they go in a pair.